Review by kidchuckle

 Aside from these faults, there are still a lot of pluses.
 Here are all my comments on the positive side.

 - First off, the design is very striking.
 Taku Sato outdid himself when designing this figure.
 It has a nice balance of the classic design, but still able to have a modern industrial look.
 The chest plate and face plate on this figure are removable, to reveal the inner skeleton.
+A Getter Generator and Radioactive tube can be placed inside the Getter.
+Specific details like these make this figure stand out.
+Two axes and the Getter cape are also included.

 - The amount of diecast in this figure is quite clear the moment you pick it up.
 It’s heavy, plain and simple.
 There is some plastic but it’s solid and sturdy.
 The paint job is quite nice too.
 I have dropped the chest plate a few times already and so far no scratches (the chest plate will drop quite often when playing around with the Getter).